MKindberg/babel/README.md

 A framework for writing, or at least prototyping, language servers in Zig.
 It allows you to register callbacks that will be called when notifications or requests are received.
-In addition to this it will also keep track of and automatically update the documents being edited and lets you generate plugins for nvim and vscode.
+In addition to this it will also keep track of and automatically update the documents being edited.

 ## Usage